-- Identify any actions taken to protect the State's most disadvantaged or historically impacted and marginalized communities.
-Identify strategies included in the project scope that seek to avoid and/or minimize impacts to disadvantaged or historically impacted and marginalized communities. - Cost Effectiveness The project should provide positive benefits in relationship to the project costs.
+- Identify how your agency developed the project scope through demonstrated partnership, engagement, and collaboration with the State's most disadvantaged or historically impacted and marginalized communities.
+Identify strategies included in the project scope that seek to avoid or minimize impacts on disadvantaged or historically impacted and marginalized communities. - Cost Effectiveness The project should provide positive benefits in relationship to the project costs.
 The Commission will consider measurable benefits using the California Life-Cycle Benefit/Cost Analysis or an alternative proposed by the applicant. - Deliverability Projects are rated on whether design and right-of-way certification are completed, or when they will be completed unless the project is being delivered using Design-Build or Construction Manager/General Contractor method.
 If using these methods, the start of construction will be the basis for the evaluation. - Projects that leverage funds above the required matching funds amount, in the Construction phase.
-(Refer to Section 8B). - Safety The project nomination should address safety issues and concerns, including actual reported property, injury, and fatality collisions for the last 5 full years.
-Demonstrate how the proposed project increases safety for motorized and non-motorized users.
-Identify and discuss other safety measures the project will address, including health impacts.
+(Refer to Section 8B).